TheCuteFoxxy/sts-discordjs/README.md

 **Node.js 6.0.0 or newer is required.**
 Ignore any warnings about unmet peer dependencies, as they're all optional.

-Without voice support: `npm install sigma.js`
+Without voice support: `npm install sts-discordjs`

 ### Optional packages
 - [bufferutil](https://www.npmjs.com/package/bufferutil) to greatly speed up the WebSocket when *not* using uws (`npm install bufferutil`)